unresolved-contradictions/unresolved-contradictions/content/notes/supermajority-spin.md

 title = 'Supermajority Spin'
 date = 2024-06-21T11:37:04+01:00
-categories = ['politics', 'election'] description = 'The Tory party has admitted defeat—they're scraping the barrel for votes now.' slug = 'supermajority-spin' stage = 'progress' type = 'notes'
+categories = ['politics', 'election'] description = 'The Tory party has admitted defeat—they are scraping the barrel for votes now.' slug = 'supermajority-spin' stage = 'progress' type = 'notes'